pingcap/docs-cn/v1.0/FAQ.md

 #### If the leader node is down, will the service be affected?
 How long?

-TiDB uses Raft to synchronize data among multiple replicas and guarantees the strong consistency of data.
+TiDB uses Raft to replicate data among multiple replicas and guarantees the strong consistency of data.
 If one replica goes wrong, the other replicas can guarantee data security.
 The default number of replicas in each Region is 3.
 Based on the Raft protocol, a leader is elected in each Region, and if a single Region leader fails, a new Region leader is soon elected after a maximum of 2 * lease time (lease time is 10 seconds).

 #### What are the TiKV scenarios that take up high I/O, memory, CPU, and exceed the parameter configuration?